Great Circle Route, South West England Walks & Gardens, Near Zennor Head on the South West Coast Path

 Passport and Visa Requirements for U.S. Citizens.
-Passports must be valid for at least three (3) months beyond the period of intended stay and issued within the past ten (10) years.
-It is further recommended that your passport have at least six (6) months validity remaining beyond the date of completion of the holiday and ensure there are a sufficient number of blank pages in your passport (usually 4 to 6).
+Passports must be valid for the duration of your stay in the United Kingdom (at least six (6) months remaining validity is required for onward travel to many other countries).
+It is further recommended that your passport have a sufficient number of blank pages to accommodate stamps when required.
 Consult the U.S. Department of State’s website for the most current country requirements.
-No Visa is required for stays up to 90 days.
-NOTE: Currently some locations in the United States are using Automated Passport Control systems for re-entry into the United States which precludes stamping of passports.
+No Visa is required for stays less than six (6) months.
+NOTE: Currently some locations in both the United States and United Kingdom are using Automated Passport Control systems for entry at Border Control which may preclude stamping of passports.

 Weather.
 The weather in all of England can be quite changeable with sunshine one hour and overcast or a brief shower the next.
 It is for this reason that the dynamics of the changing skies add to the beauty of the scenery.
 It is important to note though that the weather is always manageable.
 The temperature in the Cornwall area is milder than other areas of the United Kingdom.
 Some walk itineraries might change due to path conditions or weather.

 Single Supplement.
 For single travelers, should you require a single room there may be a supplement if we are charged a supplement.
 Typically, holidays in the United Kingdom do not require a single supplement.
 In the event there is a supplement, we will notify you of this in our quote to you and prior to your booking.